Bailey V5 engine

 The Bailey V5 is a British aircraft engine, designed and produced by Bailey Aviation of Royston, Hertfordshire for use in powered paragliders, in particular the Bailey V5 paramotor.

 Design and development

-The engine is a single-cylinder four-stroke, 195 cc displacement, air and oil-cooled, gasoline engine design, with a poly V belt reduction drive with reduction ratio of 3.2:1.
+The engine is a single-cylinder four-stroke, 195 cc displacement, air and oil-cooled, petrol engine design, with a poly V belt reduction drive with reduction ratio of 3.2:1.
 It employs capacitor discharge ignition and produces 20.5 hp at 8200 rpm.